 If you want to take a look at how automation is impacting the human resources industry, you can read our blog.

 3. Growth mindset

 So, what exactly is a growth mindset?
 It’s the ability to continually improve so you can be great at anything when you put your mind to it.
-Not only this, having a growth mindset involves continually being on the lookout for the latest trends and innovations that can help you be, and perform, better.
+Not only this, but having a growth mindset involves continually being on the lookout for the latest trends and innovations that can help you be better and perform better.